 Selling your home?
-Before you interview a realtor, before you lift a paint brush, or clean a closet, you need to write a letter.
+Before you list your home, before you interview a realtor, before you lift a paint brush, or clean a closet, you need to write a letter.

 A letter to the servicer of your mortgage.

 You want full disclosure of what charges, fees, expenses and other “stuff” they want to collect from you when your sale closes.

 For all you know, they’ve stuffed your loan full of fees, not authorized by law or agreement, that pad their bottom line, and suck money out of your pocket.